sglavoie/sglavoie.github.io-source/content/automation/0011_have_you_been_pwned.md

 Slug: have-you-been-pwned
 Authors: Sébastien Lavoie
 Summary: Has your password been leaked in a major breach?
 You can find out thanks to [Have I Been Pwned?](https://haveibeenpwned.com/)...
 Or you can use their API and stop worrying about your password being sent through your Web browser!
+Description: Has your password been leaked in a major breach?
+You can find out thanks to Have I Been Pwned?...
+Or you can use their API and stop worrying about your password being sent through your Web browser!

 [Have I Been Pwned?](https://haveibeenpwned.com/) has a very simple and accessible API that's perfect to work with as a beginner.
 There are